jmcardon/tsec/README.md

 )
 ```

+## Note about using windows with tsec

+Don't.
+Use a better OS.

 ## IMPORTANT NOTE: About higher than 128-bit encryption key sizes on the JCA!
 ## This applies to you if you are using any AES algorithms with higher than 128-bit key sizes
 For 256-bit key sizes, you will have to install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy